Have a fun, safe & enjoyable holiday with our guide to staying safe in the UK.

 Heathrow has tube stations at Terminals 2, 3, 4 and 5 which will take you into the city.
 You will have to change tubes to get into zone 1 (central London) and this can take up to an hour.

-The UK might be part of the European Union but don’t go changing your Dollars into Euros.
+The UK might be part of Europe but don’t go changing your Dollars into Euros.
 The UK’s currency is the Great British Pound.

 The UK is a great destination for activities such as cycling, surfing, mountain biking, rock climbing and many more.